On the propagation of gravitational waves in matter-filled Bianchi I universe: Axial perturbations: Equations and Solutions

 \section{Axial perturbations: Equations and Solutions}

-Now we derive the axial perturbation equations for Bianchi I background using the RW gauge.
-Subsequently, we seek analytical solutions of the equations to express the perturbing terms as products of functions of $ t $ and $ r $.
+First we derive the axial perturbation equations for the matter-filled Bianchi I background using the RW gauge.
+Subsequently, we look for their solutions to express the perturbing terms as products of functions of $ t $ and $ r $.